COVID-19 kills 76 more Iranians over past 24 hours

-Moreover, 1,287,811 people have also received the third shot as the booster jab.
+Moreover, 1,145,493 people have also received the third shot as the booster dose.

 Follow us on Twitter @IrnaEnglish